How to Repot Spider Plants in 5 Easy Steps

 After transplanting, the plant should be well watered to eliminate air pockets in the soil.

-The final step in the process is one you will be familiar with – watering.
+The final step in the process is one you will be familiar with: watering.
 Watering after repotting is essential as it settles the roots after being exposed to the air and encourages them to grow outwards into new areas in the container.
 Watering also settles any air pockets in the soil, ensuring moisture reaches all the roots that need it.

 After watering, allow the excess to drain from the drainage holes in the container before moving your spider plant back where it was previously.
-And if you’ve divided, you can choose spots for your brand-new plants too.
+And if you’ve divided, you can choose spots for your new plants too.

 Share This Post